hariharen9/enhance-this/README.md

 brew install hariharen9/tap/enhance-this
 ```

-**For Local Development**
+**For Developers & Contributors**

-If you want to contribute or develop locally, clone the repository and install in editable mode:
+If you're looking to contribute or develop locally, clone the repository and install in editable mode:

 ```bash
 git clone https://github.com/hariharen9/enhance-this.git